SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 This will download an Ubuntu Linux image and initialize a Vagrant virtual machine with it.
-Vagrant then runs a provisioning script inside the VM that installs Dockerand creates three Docker containers.
+Vagrant then runs a provisioning script inside the VM that installs Docker and creates three Docker containers.
 One contains HAProxy, the other two contain each a sample web application.